ReactiveHTML/rimmel/README.md

 const stream = new Subject<HTMLString>();
 target.innerHTML = rml`<div>${Sanitize(stream)}</div>`;
 ```

-<br><br>

-### Custom Sinks
-Do you have any more specific way to display your data?
-You can create and use your own custom sinks.
-They are the opposite of Event Adapters, in that they take a stream of data and render in on the page the way you like.
+Dynamic sinks, on the other hand, are optimised for size and designed for convenience.
+They can take anyhing as input and figure out how to update the DOM at runtime.

 ## Extensible Components (AKA: Mixins)
-Mixins are an exciting by-product of dynamic sinks, which allow you to inject pretty much anything at any time (event listeners, classes, attributes, etc) into a target "host" element by means of simply emitting a "DOM Object" ­­­— a plain-old object whose properties and methods represent DOM attributes and event listeners.
+Mixins are an exciting by-product of dynamic sinks, which allow you to inject pretty much anything at any time (event listeners, classes, attributes, etc) into a target "host" element by means of emitting a `DOM Object` ­­­— a plain-old object whose properties and methods represent DOM attributes and event listeners.

 <br>